-D. Petition to Reduce or Vacate Civil Assessments - California Rules of Court, Rule 4.106
+Petition to Reduce or Vacate Civil Assessments - California Rules of Court, Rule 4.106

-1. If the defendant received a notice that a civil assessment was added to the citation, the defendant may petition the court to reduce or vacate the assessment.

-2. The defendant may appear as a walk-in to be scheduled for a hearing, or appear remotely by video (See Local Rule 2.2).

-3. A petition to reduce or vacate an assessment does not stay (stop) any order requiring payment of bail, fines, penalties, fees, or assessments unless specifically ordered by a judicial officer.

-4. If the defendant does not establish good cause as to why they did not appear or did not pay, the Court may still impose the civil assessment.

-5. The Court may consider such factors as a defendant's due diligence in appearing or for payments made after notice of the assessment has been given.
+- a.
+If the defendant received a notice that a civil assessment was added to the citation, the defendant may petition the court to reduce or vacate the assessment. - b.
+The defendant may appear as a walk-in to be scheduled for a hearing -or appear remotely by video (See Local Rule 2.2)-. - c.
+A petition to reduce or vacate an assessment does not stay (stop) any order requiring payment of bail, fines, penalties, fees, or assessments unless specifically ordered by a judicial officer. - d.
+If the defendant does not establish good cause as to why they did not appear or did not pay, the Court may still impose the civil assessment. - e.
+The Court may consider such factors as a defendant's due diligence in appearing or for payments made after notice of the assessment has been given.

-Deleted: Court will provide notice to the defendant on the Courts Courtesy Notice that F

-Deleted: A

-Deleted: additional \$100.00 civil penalty assessments

-Deleted: F

-Deleted: A

-Deleted: proceedings.

-Deleted: penalty

-Deleted:

-Deleted: 00

-Deleted: go to

-Deleted: An additional \$100.00 civil penalty assessment will be added to the original bail amount pursuant to Penal Code 1214.1.

-Deleted: F

-Deleted: A

-Deleted: will

-Deleted:

-Deleted: amount

-Deleted: arraignment

-Deleted: c Deleted: can Deleted: c Deleted: the Deleted: ing

-E. Petition for Ability-to-Pay Determination - California Rules of Court, Rule 4.335

-The defendant may request an ability-to-pay determination at the time of sentencing, if they are currently on an installment plan, or while the judgment remains unpaid, including when the defendant's case is delinquent or in collections.
+- 2. Petition for Ability-to-Pay Determination California Rules of Court, Rule 4.335 - 1.
+The defendant may request an ability-to-pay determination at the time of sentencing, if they are currently on an installment plan, or while the judgment remains unpaid, including when the defendant's case is delinquent or in collections. - 2.
 The defendant has the right to a review by a judicial officer.
-A request for an ability-topay determination may be submitted in writing unless the Court directs a court appearance.
+A request for an ability-to-pay determination may be submitted in writing unless the Court directs a court appearance.
 The Court will consider any information or documentation the defendant provides that support the request.
-The Judicial Council Form TR-320 may be used to make this written request and can be found at https://selfhelp.courts.ca.gov/jcc-form/TR-320.
+The Judicial Council Form TR-320 may be used to make this written request and can be found at https://selfhelp.courts.ca.gov/jcc-form/TR-320. - 3.
 The Court will make a determination based on the information and supporting documentation provided in the written request.
-Specific documentation as to defendant's financial status will be required for the Court to make a determination,

-If an ability-to-pay determination has already been requested and a determination, made, a subsequent ability-to-pay determination may be requested, only in the event of a change in financial circumstances.
-In order for the Court to consider an additional request, proof of the change in circumstances must be provided with the written request.
+Specific documentation as to defendant's financial status will be required for the Court to make a determination. - 4.
+If an ability-to-pay determination has already been requested and a determination, made, -a subsequent ability-to-pay determination may be requested only in the event of a change in financial circumstances.
+In order for the Court to consider an additional request, proof of the change in circumstances must be provided with the written request.-

-Parties may use judicial council form TR-320, which can be found at Can't Afford to Pay Fine: 5.
-Traffic and Other Infractions | California Courts | Self Help Guide.
+5. Parties may use judicial council form TR-320, which can be found at Can't Afford to Pay Fine: Traffic and Other Infractions | California Courts | Self Help Guide.